LightningTo-Me/manuals/Channel_Request.md

 #### Are there any alternatives?

-You can use [Bitrefill's Thor](https://medium.com/@bitrefill/2d6ffbad3906).
+As a direct alternative you can use [Bitrefill's Thor](https://medium.com/@bitrefill/2d6ffbad3906).
 It is great, check it out!
 Keep in mind though that it will cost you ~3 dollars a month for a 0.02 BTC channel.
+For more ways to get inbound capacity, check out [this article](http://medium.com/lightningto-me/60224aa13393).

 ## Troubleshooting